 Benign conditions

-While best known for cancer treatment, radiotherapy can also support people living with certain non-cancerous conditions.
+While best known for cancer treatment, radiotherapy can also help people living with certain non-cancer conditions.

 Types of non-cancerous conditions we treat